Efficient Exploration of Chemical Kinetics: Theory

 The computational cost of \gls{gpr} \cite{kochenderferAlgorithmsOptimization} is dominated by the inversion of the covariance matrix \(\mathbf{K}\), and the determination of the hyperparameters for conditioning on the data as each new point is acquired.
 More precisely, the costs of a \gls{gp} involve:

 \begin{description} \item[{Storage}] The covariance matrix \(\mathbf{K}\) carries dimensions \((M(3N+1)) \times (M(3N+1))\), where \(M\) equals the number of training configurations.
-Storage therefore scales as \(O(M^2 N^2)\). \item[{Time}] Inverting \(\mathbf{K}\) requires \(O(M^3 N^3)\).
-This cubic scaling in both \(M\) and \(N\) renders standard GPR expensive for large systems and datasets. \end{description}
+Storage therefore scales as \(O(M^2 N^2)\). \item[{Fitting Time}] Inverting \(\mathbf{K}\) requires \(O(M^3 N^3)\).
+This cubic scaling in both \(M\) and \(N\) renders standard GPR expensive for large systems and datasets. \item[{Inference time}] Once the kernel components are determined, prediction involves a single kernel vector between the new point and training points, so this scales linearly with the number of training points. \end{description}

 The key advantage of a \gls{gp} approach is that we can constrain the functional form of the posterior, determined by the inverse distance kernel models physical constraints, while the model remains relatively cheap to re-fit and predict with.
 Physical constraints like smoothness may also be enforced, and data agumentation can encode non-linear prior assumpsions.